uddamvathanak/quant-model-for-forex-predict-prediction/README.md

 2. **Choose the Right Currency Pair**: Some pairs have more predictable patterns
 3. **Consider Timeframe**: Daily data usually works best with Prophet
 4. **Check Technical Indicators**: Use indicators alongside forecasts for confirmation
+5. **Review Related News**: Check the news tab for market-moving events

 ## API Usage Notes

-- Alpha Vantage free tier allows 5 API calls per minute
+- Alpha Vantage free tier allows 5 API calls per minute (500 daily)
-- Daily limit of 500 API calls
-- Data for most major currency pairs is available
+- News API free tier allows 100 requests per day
+- News data is cached for 30 minutes to minimize API usage

 ## Limitations

 - Forecasts are based on historical patterns and may not predict unexpected events
 - The free Alpha Vantage API has rate limits
 - Intraday data is limited to the most recent periods
+- News API free tier limits access to the past month of articles
+- Automated sentiment analysis may not capture complex financial contexts

 ## Future Enhancements

 Potential future enhancements could include:
 - Support for more technical indicators
-- Integration with news sentiment analysis
+- Integration with additional news sources
 - Backtesting of trading strategies
 - Portfolio optimization
 - Real-time alerts for trading signals
+- Advanced NLP for better news sentiment accuracy

 ## License